hyundai-robotics/doc-spot-weld/5-spot-weld-parameter/5-1-use-environment-setting.md

   - Selects the unit of the squeezing force for the control of the servo gun.

 (4)  **Automatic adjustment of servo gun welding step record position**
   - Selects whether to adjust the position of the servo gun in the Move statement recorded in consideration of the panel thickness measured while the gun is squeezed during the execution of the Spot statement.
-Set it to “Valid” after teaching is completed or deformation of the servo gun has occurred.
+Set it to “enable” after teaching is completed or deformation of the servo gun has occurred.
 After that, play back the work program once in automatic mode, then the record position will be simply adjusted based on optimal conditoins.
 With those features, this function can be usefully applied.